Xhimself-Innerfree/Haptic-VR-Project/README.md

 TODO: 1.
 Connect our VR with Raspberry Pi (OpenThread Primer) 2.
 Fixing some minor bugs in the obstacle detection.

 I really appreciate your suggestions which help me perfect this demo greatly!

+Update on April 27th 2025

+rewrite the obstacle detection logic with RayCast() (Assets\Scripts_X\Obs_Det_GUI.cs)

+In this new C# script, you can change the number of rays in each sector.
+If the ray collide the an obstacle, this ray will rise to a high place (you can change the height step) to evaluate the height of an obstacle and categorise it.
+And the two radii are kept.

+Connect it with Raspberry Pi 4B